|Available 100% online||Credit Hours||Tuition||Application Deadline||Test Requirements|

 4. Preservation (obsolescence, conservation, media formats) DIG 550: Digital Preservation (3 cr.)

-5. Internship (fieldwork, placement, community) DIG 580: Digital Curation Internship
+5. Internship not required (fieldwork, placement, community) DIG 580: Digital Curation Internship

 - COS 430: Introduction to Cybersecurity (3 cr.)